 TyEL insurance is mandatory when you hire employees as a:

-Companies, corporations and households must take out the insurance with a pension insurance company or, in the case of small-scale employment, report wages to the Incomes Register and pay the contributions to a pension insurance company.
+Companies, corporations, and households must take out insurance with a pension insurance company or, in the case of small-scale employment, report wages to the Incomes Register as a temporary employer and pay the contributions to a pension insurance company.

 As an employer, you must pay TyEL contributions when: